 The key distinction: someone describing their problem (medium) vs someone actively seeking a solution (high).
 You want both, but high-intent converts in hours, not weeks.

-The manual approach that actually works
+What’s the manual approach that actually works?

 1. Monitor the right subreddits, not just your obvious ones